Guo Si: As a regent

 The four then demanded high ranks, and Guo Si and Li Jue even thought about assassinating the emperor to take the throne, however was dissuaded from doing so by Fan Chou and Zhang Ji.
 With Li Jue as the leader of the rebels, the four took almost complete control of the court and demoted and promoted anyone at will.

 When the western forces of Han Sui, Ma Teng and Liu Yan formed an alliance to challenge the Han central government controlled by the four, Li Jue sent his nephew Li Li (李利), Guo Si and Fan Chou to counter the allied forces.
 The allied forces suffered a major defeat with casualties numbering up to 10,000 at a location about 13 miles west of Chang'an.
 Knowing the allied forces were low on supplies, Li Li ordered Fan Chou to pursue and wipe the enemy out, but Fan Chou refused because of his friendship with Han Sui.
 Li Li later reported this incident to Li Jue upon returning to Chang'an.
 Li Jue then assembled the officers for a banquet, wherein he openly executed Fan Chou for betrayal and causing the Liang Province officers to distrust him.

-At the time, Guo Si's jealous wife became suspicious that her husband was having an affair with one of Li Jue's concubines so she decided to prevent her husband from attending Li Jue's banquets.
+At the time, Guo Si's jealous wife, Lady Qiong, became suspicious that her husband was having an affair with one of Li Jue's concubines so she decided to prevent her husband from attending Li Jue's banquets.
 She poisoned the gifts of food that Li Jue had given to them and convinced her husband that he should not be so trusting of Li Jue.
 Later, Guo Si became very drunk at another one of Li Jue's banquets and suddenly convinced himself that he was poisoned.
 He ingested liquid feces to force himself to vomit, which greatly offended Li Jue and drove the two leaders to battle.
 The situation ended up with Li Jue kidnapping Emperor Xian and Guo Si kidnapping the emperor's ministers.